ZacharyGeurts/AMOURANTHRTX/README.md

 Pre-Alpha Linux SDK for RTX SECURE ZERO operational cost RTX software development.

 TLDNR!
 God Bless, my ADHD buddy.
+Not many files to look through but they are smart as Grok.
 Use the green code button above to download zip.
 Or, use the preferred method with git.
 ```